Diary #12 - New Progression & UI

 Anyway, the UI is still in progress, but there’s enough that I’ve actually done a lot of the progression framework as well.
 It’s nice to finally be adding some length to the game and see the mechanics I built over the last few months actually come to life!

-Get Iron Village Alpha Demo
+Get Iron Village Beta Demo

-Iron Village Alpha Demo
+Iron Village Beta Demo

 With your railway, build houses, farms, and more to create your village.
 Trade your goods and grow it into a powerhouse.